 Due to extremely limited parking, attendees are strongly encouraged to walk, bike, or take mass transit.

-There is an adjacent parking lot, not affiliated with the market, and they will be charging $15 for parking until they reach capacity.
+There is an adjacent parking lot, not affiliated with the market, that will be charging $15 for parking until capacity is reached.

 SUBWAY: Take the 7 train to the 111th Street station.
 Walk south 4 blocks until you pass under an overpass.
 You will see the Night Market behind the New York Hall of Science on the Left.